EssentialsX/Website/pages/wiki/Module-Breakdown.md

     * /list - List players currently online on Minecraft
 * & more...

-For more information on how to set up EssentialsX Discord, check out [[Discord-Tutorial|the tutorial]]!
+For more information on how to set up EssentialsX Discord, check out [the EssentialsX Discord tutorial](/wiki/Discord-Tutorial.html)!

+## EssentialsX Discord Link

+**EssentialsX Discord Link** extends EssentialsX Discord with new features to sync in-game groups with Discord roles!

+EssentialsX Discord Link offers features such as:
+* Vault Group -> Discord Role Synchronization
+* Discord Role -> Vault Group Synchronization
+* Prevent unlinked players from joining
+* Prevent unlinked players from moving/chatting
+* & more...

+For more information, check out the [Discord Link tutorial](/wiki/Discord-Link.html)!

-## EssentialsX XMPP
+## EssentialsX XMPP (legacy)

 **EssentialsX XMPP** acts as a bridge between Jabber/XMPP chat networks and your server.
-This allows players to chat between XMPP networks and your server, and can also allow server admins to monitor the console and server errors remotely.
+Players can chat between XMPP networks and your server, and server admins can also monitor the console and server errors remotely.

 For more information, see the [Essentials XMPP guide](https://wiki.mc-ess.net/wiki/XMPP).

 *If you don't know what XMPP is, you don't need this!*

 <!--
-**EssentialsX Link** (coming soon) acts as a bridge between chat services such as Discord and your Minecraft server.
-This allows players to chat between Discord and your server, as well as letting players link their Discord and Minecraft accounts for special ranks.

-(also hi thanks for looking at the raw page o/)

 **EssentialsX Potato** integrates your Minecraft server with the well-known culinary open source project [Potato](https://github.com/drtshock/Potato).
 This ensures you always have the finest high-quality potatos ready to go!
 -->